(2) Assessing Progress in Child-Centered Play Therapy – July 21st

 • Demonstrate an ability to translate progress examples from play therapy to parents in a way that speaks to growth while maintaining confidentiality

-3. Each section is designed to stand alone.
-You will still gain benefits if you are only able to take [Section 1] Treatment Planning and Case Conceptualization OR [Section 2] Assessing Progress in CCPT
+3. However, each section of the series is designed to be stand-alone.
+If you are unable to complete the series at this time, either [Section 1] Treatment Planning and Case Conceptualization in CCPT or [Section 2] Assessing Progress in CCPT is a good place to start.

-5. This training assumes a basic understanding of CCPT theory and practice (it will not explain how to do CCPT, but rather how to conceptualize progress).
+5. This training assumes a basic understanding of CCPT theory and practice.

 6. Participants may be invited to engage with peers in breakout rooms to apply the principles to enhance learning.